PolymeshAssociation/polymesh-tools/docs/operator/README.md

 Alternatively you may perform the failover operation again to restore your original active node as the current active node and the original warm spare as the current warm spare.

-On `testnet` you may perform an in-place upgrade if you do not have a warm spare.  **We do not recommend in-place upgrades for** `mainnet` **due to the risk of penalisation due to downtime in the case of a failed upgrade.**
+On Alcyone you may perform an in-place upgrade if you do not have a warm spare.  **We do not recommend in-place upgrades for ITN / Mainnet due to the risk of penalisation due to downtime in the case of a failed upgrade.**

 ## Backing Up a Node